CSKA gymnastics coach. Sports complex gymnastics CSKA

 Athletics

-Classes are held at a convenient time for the children, in the warm season - at the CSKA stadium, in winter - in the arena, which has rubber Treadmills, stands, boxes for long jumpers.
+Classes are held at a time convenient for the children, in the warm season - at the CSKA stadium, in winter - in an arena, which has rubber treadmills, stands, boxes for long jumpers.

 Figure skating

 For children from 4 years old.
-Over the past three years, the school has been the winner of the review - competition among the SDUSHOR in the nomination "Preparation sports reserve", which is carried out by the Federation figure skating Russia.
+Over the past three years, the school has been a prize-winner of a review-competition among SDYUSHOR in the category “Preparation sports reserve", which is carried out by the Federation figure skating Russia.

 Swimming

-Classes are held in the building of the sports complex "Plavatelny", check the conditions for admission and the schedule of classes by phone.
+Classes are held in the building of the sports complex "Swimming", please check the conditions of admission and the schedule of classes by phone.

 Tennis

-For children from 6 years old. tennis school CSKA is the best in the country.
-This is the only training system that has been preserved in our country, which has no analogues.
+For children from 6 years old.
+Tennis school CSKA is the best in the country.
+This is the only training system preserved in our country, which has no analogues.

 Hockey

 For children from 12 years old.
-The Club has an excellent own sports base, where there is everything necessary for the training process - an indoor arena, an exit parade ground, a jumping and training field, a locker room and a training room.
+The Club has an excellent own sports base, where there is everything necessary for the educational and training process - indoor arena, an exit parade ground, a jumping and training field, a locker room and a training room.

 Badminton

 For children from 6 years old.
-Classes are held at six sites, two coaches work at the same time.
-The mentors developed their own lesson scheme - the first 10 minutes of warm-up, special exercises for movement, imitation exercises with rackets, working out strikes.
-At the end of the workout, about 20 minutes are left for game practice.
+Classes are held at six sites, with two trainers working simultaneously.
+The mentors developed their own lesson plan - the first 10 minutes are a warm-up, special exercises on movements, simulation exercises with rackets, practicing strikes.
+At the end of the training, about 20 minutes are left for game practice.

-Recruitment to the group is conducted from the age of 4, the main criterion for admission is the health of the child.
-Pupils of the Youth Sports School specialize only in technical sports.
+Enrollment in the group starts from the age of 4; the main criterion for admission is the child’s health.
+Children and Youth Sports School students specialize only in technical sports.

 Volleyball

 For children from 6 years old.
-The CSKA Volleyball School is the successor to the long tradition of the famous CSKA volleyball team, the most titled team in Russia and the USSR.
+The CSKA volleyball school is the successor to the long-standing traditions of the famous CSKA volleyball team - the most titled team in Russia and the USSR.

 Figure skating for adults

-We invite everyone to figure skating groups for adults, classes up to 7 times a week.
+We invite everyone to join the figure skating group for adults, classes up to 7 times a week.

 Story

-Rhythmic gymnastics is a fairly young sport, which owes its appearance to the ballet masters of the famous Mariinsky Theater.
-In a relatively short period of its existence, this sport has won worldwide recognition and has numerous fans around the world.
+Rhythmic gymnastics is a fairly young sport that owes its appearance to the ballet masters of the famous Mariinsky Theater.
+In the relatively short period of its existence, this sport has gained worldwide recognition and has numerous fans around the world.

-In 1913 at the Leningrad Institute physical education named after P. F. Lesgaft, a higher school of the artistic movement was opened.
-Her first teachers were Roza Varshavskaya, Elena Gorlova, Anastasia Nevinskaya, Alexandra Semenova-Naypak.
-All these teachers before joining the Higher Art School had their own experience in teaching: "aesthetic gymnastics" - Francois Delsarte, "rhythmic gymnastics" - Emile Jacques del Croze, "dance gymnastics" - Georges Demini and "free dance" - Isadora Duncan.
-The fusion of all these areas of gymnastics contributed to the emergence of this elegant sport.
+In 1913 at the Leningrad Institute physical culture A higher school of the artistic movement was opened named after P. F. Lesgaft.
+Her first teachers were Rosa Varshavskaya, Elena Gorlova, Anastasia Nevinskaya, Alexandra Semenova-Naipak.
+All of these teachers, before joining the VSHKhG, had their own experience in teaching: “aesthetic gymnastics” - Francois Delsarte, “rhythmic gymnastics” - Emile Jacques del Croz, “dance gymnastics” - Georges Demini and “free dance” - Isadora Duncan.
+The merging of all these areas of gymnastics contributed to the emergence of this elegant sport.

-In April 1941, the first championship of Leningrad in rhythmic gymnastics was organized and held by graduates and teachers of the school.
-In the 40s, the development of rhythmic gymnastics, as well as everything Soviet sports practically stopped due to the Great Patriotic War.
+In April 1941, the first Leningrad rhythmic gymnastics championship was organized and held by graduates and teachers of the school.
+In the 40s, rhythmic gymnastics developed, as well as everything Soviet sports practically stopped due to the Great Patriotic War.

-In 1948, the first USSR Rhythmic Gymnastics Championship was held.
-In 1945, the All-Union Section of Rhythmic Gymnastics was created, which in 1963 was transformed into a federation of the USSR.
+In 1948, the first USSR rhythmic gymnastics championship was held.
+In 1945, the All-Union Section of Rhythmic Gymnastics was created, transformed in 1963 into the USSR Federation.
 In the late 1940s, a classification program and competition rules were developed.
 And then the development of this sport proceeded with extraordinary speed, covering an increasing number of young participants.

-It is advisable to start the first steps in rhythmic gymnastics at the age of 3-5, because the child's body at this age is much more susceptible to the development of flexibility, coordination and speed of movements.
+It is advisable to begin the first steps in rhythmic gymnastics at the age of 3-5, since the child’s body at this age is much more susceptible to the development of flexibility, coordination and speed of movement.
 The main qualities of a gymnast are willpower, endurance and plasticity.
-As a rule, already at the age of 14-16, many athletes have to part with gymnastics or move on to sports ballet.
+As a rule, already at the age of 14-16, many athletes have to part with gymnastics or switch to sports ballet.
 Only a few gymnasts continue sports career up to 20-22 years old.

 If we compare rhythmic gymnastics with artistic gymnastics, then rhythmic gymnastics is a safer and more accessible sport.
 However, there are quite high requirements for appearance athletes.
-More recently, rhythmic gymnastics has begun to transform into aerobics and fitness, so many athletes can continue their lives in sports.
-In sports aerobics, most of the participants are former gymnasts.
-Rhythmic gymnastics develops flexibility, endurance, dexterity, disciplines a person, improving his body, teaches him to handle it beautifully and gracefully, strengthens a sense of self-confidence, which is very important in today's world.
+More recently, rhythmic gymnastics began to transform into aerobics and fitness, so many athletes can continue their lives in sports.
+In sports aerobics, the majority of participants are former gymnasts.
+Rhythmic gymnastics develops flexibility, endurance, agility, disciplines a person, improving his body, teaches him to control it beautifully and gracefully, and strengthens a sense of self-confidence, which is very important in today’s world.

 Grading system and judging

-The International Gymnastics Federation changed the scoring system in 2001, 2003 and 2005 in order to emphasize the technical elements and reduce the subjectivity of the scoring.
-Until 2001, the score was given on a 10-point scale, in 2003 it was changed to a 30-point scale and to a 20-point scale in 2005.
+The International Gymnastics Federation changed the scoring system in 2001, 2003 and 2005 in order to emphasize technical elements and reduce subjectivity in scoring.
+Until 2001, the rating was given on a 10-point scale; in 2003 it was changed to a 30-point scale and to a 20-point scale in 2005.

-It should be noted that the evaluation of the results of performances in this sport is an extremely subjective thing.
-More than once there were serious scandals and even disqualification of judges due to unequal treatment of athletes.
+It should be noted that assessing the results of performances in this sport is an extremely subjective thing.
+Serious scandals and even disqualifications of judges have arisen more than once due to unequal treatment of athletes.

-One of the most high-profile incidents occurred at the European Championship in Zaragoza in 2000 with Elena Vitrichenko.
-Because of this, questions have been repeatedly raised about changing the procedure for refereeing or about removing this sport from the Olympic program.
+One of the most notorious incidents occurred at the European Championships in Zaragoza in 2000 with Elena Vitrichenko.
+Because of this, questions have been repeatedly raised about changing the judging procedure or removing this sport from the Olympic program.

-Rhythmic gymnastics was not spared the problem of doping drugs.
-They are not taken to increase stamina or increase muscle mass.
-The main problem of gymnasts is excess weight.
-Therefore, the main drugs used are diuretics, which, in turn, are prohibited by the anti-doping committee.
+Rhythmic gymnastics has not escaped the problem of doping drugs.
+They are not taken to improve endurance or increase muscle mass.
+The main problem of gymnasts is overweight.
+Therefore, the main drugs used are diuretics, which, in turn, are prohibited by the Anti-Doping Committee.

-Gymnastics is a sport that includes competitions on gymnastic equipment, floor exercises and vaults.
+Sports gymnastics is a sport that includes competitions on gymnastic apparatus, floor exercises and vaults.

 Story:

 The term "Gymnastics" around the 5th century BC.
 V Ancient Greece meant a set of exercises for education, military art and health.
-The ancient Greeks believed that gymnastics gives the body dexterity, strength, speed, grace, beauty, and also develops a person's feelings of courage and nobility.
-Greeks used gymnastic exercises not only for physical development but also for military training.
+The ancient Greeks believed that gymnastics gives the body agility, strength, speed, grace, beauty, and also develops a person’s feelings of courage and nobility.
+The Greeks used gymnastic exercises not only for physical development, but also for military training.

-IN ancient rome, preparing legionnaires for battle, special horses were used and they were trained with the help of special beams.
-In gladiator schools, gymnastics played an indispensable role in improving the speed of movement and in increasing the endurance of the gladiator.
+IN ancient Rome, preparing legionnaires for battle, special horses were used and they were trained with the help of special beams.
+Gymnastics played in gladiator schools irreplaceable role in improving the speed of movement and in increasing the endurance of the gladiator.

-In business physical education and the comprehensive development of youth, humanists in the Renaissance attached great importance to gymnastics.
-In the 16th century, I. Mercurialis, an outstanding specialist in the field of gymnastics, published his work "On the Art of Gymnastics".
+In action physical education and the comprehensive development of youth, humanists in the Renaissance attached great importance to gymnastics.
+In the 16th century, an outstanding specialist in the field of gymnastics, I. Mercurialis, published his work “On the Art of Gymnastics.”

 The founders of the practical and theoretical foundations in the development of gymnastics are the German teacher Fit (1763-1836) and F. Guts-Muts (1759-1839).
 They gave ideas about the biomechanics of gymnastic movements, developed and prepared a methodology for gymnastic movements with objects.

-In the USSR, the development of artistic gymnastics in the 1920s was associated with the implementation of Vsevobuch, the 1st USSR championship in gymnastic all-around took place in 1928 (the All-Union Spartakiad in Moscow), the 2nd, with the participation of women, in 1932.
+In the USSR, the development of artistic gymnastics in the 20s is associated with the implementation of Vsevobuch, the 1st USSR championship in gymnastic all-around took place in 1928 (all-union sports day in Moscow), the 2nd, with the participation of women, in 1932.
 Since that time, championships have been held regularly, since 1939 and in certain types of all-around, since 1936 - all-Union competitions for schoolchildren, since 1955 - for the USSR Cup in all-around.

-In 1937, Soviet gymnasts participated in the first international competitions(3rd Working Olympiad in Antwerp).
-In 1949 the USSR Artistic Gymnastics Federation (founded in the early 1930s as an all-Union section) became a member of the international federation; Soviet gymnasts have been participating in the Olympic Games since 1952, in the World Championships since 1954, and in Europe since 1955 (European championships for women have been held since 1957).
+In 1937, Soviet gymnasts first participated in international competitions(3rd Work Olympiad in Antwerp).
+In 1949, the USSR Artistic Gymnastics Federation (founded in the early 30s as an all-Union section) became a member of the international federation; Since 1952, Soviet gymnasts have participated in the Olympic Games, since 1954 in the World Championships and since 1955 in the European Championships (European championships for women have been held since 1957).

-The Artistic Gymnastics Federation of Russia was founded in 1991.
-Russia regularly hosts national championships, regional, all-Russian and international tournaments and other events.
-The federation is affiliated to FIG and UEJ.
+The Russian Artistic Gymnastics Federation was founded in 1991.
+National, regional, all-Russian and national championships are regularly held in Russia. international tournaments and other events.
+The Federation is part of the FIG and UEJ.

 Rules and description.